dometto/go-webtransport-upload/README.md

 - Install dependencies with `go mod tidy`
 - Run with `go run main.go`
+    - The application will print out an auth token.
+Store it -- you will need it to connect to the frontend.
-- Connect to the frontend at `http://localhost:9090
+- Connect to the frontend at `http://localhost:9090?token=<auth_token>`

 ## Backend